Meanwhile his disciples urged him, “Rabbi, eat something.”

 When Jesus said, “I have food to eat that you know nothing about.”
 I believe, he was talking about this phenomena of focus and flow.
 He had such inspiration from the Holy Spirit, He was in such a flow, he didn’t give a thought to food or anything else.
 Presented with this opportunity to engage with the Samaritan townspeople, His only focus was on doing the will of Him who sent Jesus, and to finish His work.

 It’s similar to what happens when you’re absorbed in your writing project, or your photo editing project, or your music project — fruit producing activities.
-Or, even, perhaps, when you’re engrossed in non-fruit producing activities, like Madden NFL 13, or Guild Wars, or reading the book The Hunger Games.
+Or, even, perhaps, when you’re engrossed in non-fruit producing activities, like playing Eve Online, or Minecraft, or reading the book The Hunger Games.
 You’re so focused, so absorbed, so engrossed — you forget to eat, physical food.
 Your food is your work (I use the term loosely when referring to video games and reading).

 Your food, is your focus.